hpc-carpentry/tuning_lammps/_episodes/04-lammps-bottlenecks.md

 While MPI offers domain based parallelization, one can also use paralleization over particles.
 This can be done using OpenMP which is a different parallelization paradigm based on threading.
-This multithreading is *conceptually* easy to implement.
+This multi-threading is *conceptually* easy to implement.
 Moreover, OpenMP parallelization is orthogonal to MPI parallelization which means you can use them together.
-OpenMP also comes with an overhead: starting and stopping OpenMP takes compute time, OpenMP needs to be careful about how it handles memory (which can be expensive depending on the implemenation), the particular use case impacts the efficiency.
+OpenMP also comes with an overhead: starting and stopping OpenMP takes compute time, OpenMP needs to be careful about how it handles memory (which can be expensive depending on the implementation), the particular use case impacts the efficiency.
 Remember that, in general, a threaded parallelization method in LAMMPS may not be as efficient as MPI unless you have situations where domain decomposition is no longer efficient (we will see below how to recognise such situations).